telerik/fiddler-docs/Observe-Traffic/Troubleshooting/AllTrafficMissing.md

 Problem: No sessions appear in the Web Sessions List.
 -----------------------------------------------------

-Solution: Review your Fiddler Configuration
+Solution: Review your Fiddler Classic Configuration
 -------------------------------------------

 + Review the [Configuring Clients][1] section.